 The young big man out of Memphis has had a great start to the season in contrast to the rest of his team.
 He looks extremely strong and athletic in these first few games.
 He is also stepping in as the number two man and playing a major role already, which is very promising and will surely boost his Prizm prices when they are released this year.

 - Darius Garland: Trending Up

 After an awful rookie season last year, Garland has been showing encouraging signs for his card investors.
-Through 3 games, he has averaged 19 points, 8.3 assists, 4 rebounds and 2 steals.
-He’s been a huge factor in the Cavaliers 3-0 start and seems to be looking much more comfortable in the start of his sophomore campaign.
+Through 3 games, he has averaged 19 points, 8.3 assists, 4 rebounds, and 2 steals.
+He’s been a huge factor in the Cavaliers’ 3-0 start and seems to be looking much more comfortable at the start of his sophomore campaign.

 - Keldon Johnson: Trending Up